 With Welcome, you can also pre-book some essentials for your stay in Paris, like sim cards or hot spots.
-These essentials are delivered by your Welcomer so you are all set since you land to Paris!
+Your Welcomer will deliver you these essentials at the airport, so you are all set since you land in Paris!

 2. Shared Paris Airport Transfers

 Shared Paris airport transfers, with a maximum of 8 people per transfer, are convenient for getting from CDG to Paris, especially if you are traveling alone.
-Perhaps you will have to wait a bit for other travelers to arrive but cars are arranged to transport passengers with similar arrival times.
+Perhaps you will have to wait a bit for other travelers to arrive, but cars are arranged to transport passengers with similar arrival times.

-Shared transfers mean a comfortable door to door service for not much more than a train + metro ticket.
+Shared transfers mean a comfortable door-to-door service for not much more than a train + metro ticket price.

 3. Taxi from Charles de Gaulle to Paris

 Taxis are another comfortable option for getting from Charles de Gaulle airport to Paris.
-Official Taxis are waiting outside the Airport Terminals and have light-up signs, a license plate outside the vehicle and a taximeter inside the vehicle.
-If somebody comes to you inside the airport proposing a taxi, just ignore him.
+Official Taxis are waiting outside the Airport Terminals and have light-up signs, a license plate outside the vehicle, and a taximeter inside the vehicle.
+If somebody comes to you inside the airport proposing a taxi, ignore him.